the-turing-way/the-turing-way/book/website/community-handbook/bookdash/bookdash-illustrator.md

 - **News article**: [Connecting the dots between research methods, academic cultures and technical solutions: Three reflections on publishing reproducible research outputs - News - Knowledge Exchange](https://www.knowledge-exchange.info/news/articles/29-01-2021), Knowledge Exchange, Chiarelli, A. (2021)
 - **Training Materials**: [Reproducible research](https://eglerean.github.io/reproducible-research/03-sharing), (2019)

-## Benefits of illustrations and why you should get a professional scribe
+## Benefits of Illustrations and Why Hire a Professional Scribe

 *The Turing Way* chapters often include research or scientific concepts described by professionals.
 As experts, many of us do not always effictively communicate our ideas in simple terms for people who are new to those research concepts.